Cervical Cancer Testing in Honolulu, HI

 40 years ago, cervical cancer was the leading cause of cancer death in American women.
 Since then, the number of deaths has significantly decreased due to increased awareness of the symptoms and testing methods for this disease.
 Although the numbers have improved, approximately 12,000 women will be diagnosed and 4,120 will die from the disease this year.

 The highly trained OBGYN specialists at Ko’olau Women’s Healthcare are devoted to providing the highest quality care for women of all ages in the Honolulu & Kailua areas.
-If you would like to schedule an appointment, please contact our Honolulu office or Kailua office today.
+If you would like to schedule an appointment, please contact our gynecology clinic in Honolulu or gynecology clinic in Kailuatoday.

 Important Cervical Cancer Statistics